 South Africa Procurement

-South African economy is dominated by services sector which accounts for almost 65 percent of GDP (gross domestic product).
-Industrial segment contributes about 32 percent towards national GDP.
+The services sector dominates the South African economy, which accounts for almost sixty-five percent of GDP (gross domestic product).
+Industrial segment contributes approximately thirty-two percent towards national GDP.

 Items of Export

-Gold, platinum, and diamonds are the leading exports.
-Machineries and industrial equipments are also exported in significant volumes.
-Export earnings of this country amounted to more than US $7.5 billion a month.
-United States of America, Germany, and United Kingdom are the leading buyers of South African exports.
+The leading items of export are platinum, gold and diamonds.
+Industrial equipment and machineries are also exported in large volumes.
+The country’s export earnings amounted to more than US $7.5 billion a month.
+United States of America, the United Kingdom and Germany are the major purchasers of South African exports.
 China and Japan are other notable nations of export.

 South Africa imports from China, India, Japan, Saudi Arabia, USA, Germany, and UK.